ragebuilder/rage-sniper/README.md

-# Rage Sniper
+# Rage Sniper Bot
-Instructions to run the bot.
+A Telegram signal bot running on Fly.io with webhook support.